emacsmirror/meep/docs/reference.rst

    Move to the end of the next syntax-and-space, ARG times.

 ``(meep-move-same-syntax-and-space-next-end ARG)``
-   Move to the beginning of the next syntax-and-space, ARG times.
+   Move to the end of the next syntax-and-space, ARG times.

 Motion: Line
 ^^^^^^^^^^^^

 ``(meep-move-line-beginning ARG)``
-   Move to the beginning of the current line end.
+   Move to the beginning of the current line.
    Moves to the end when ARG is negative.

 ``(meep-move-line-end ARG)``
-   Move to the end of the current line end.
+   Move to the end of the current line.
    Moves to the beginning when ARG is negative.

 ``(meep-move-line-non-space-beginning ARG)``
-   Move the the beginning of the line, ignoring end of line blank-spaces.
+   Move to the first non-blank character of the line.
    A negative ARG moves to the end.

 ``(meep-move-line-non-space-end ARG)``
-   Move the the end of the line, ignoring end of line blank-spaces.
+   Move to the end of the line, ignoring end of line blank-spaces.
    A negative ARG moves to the beginning.

 ``(meep-move-line-prev ARG)``